deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "*WARHORSE, STAINLESS…Grab a memento, mate.
 Destroy the suit and continue to RP Alpha.
 Out."*

-Warhorse stood up again, then stepped down into his fallen comrade's crater and ripped something from the front of the ruined suit, a patch of some kind.
+WARHORSE stood up again, then stepped down into his fallen comrade's crater and ripped something from the front of the ruined suit, a patch of some kind.
 He did something Regaari couldn't quite see and then stepped back as, again, the suit began to smoke and then burst into seething, angry flames.
 There wasn't much left to burn—the destruction was already pretty well total.

-Warhorse sagged, and spoke to the charred thing in the crater. "…*Vaya con Dios*, brother."
+WARHORSE sagged, and spoke to the charred thing in the crater. "…*Vaya con Dios*, brother."

 He knelt and gestured Regaari up onto his back again, checked the intel